 Vegetables are a gold mine of good

-Vegetables (and fruits) supply a number of nutrients that are underconsumed by many of us:
+Vegetables (and fruits) supply nutrients that most of us could use more of:

 - Vitamins A, C, K